floriangaechter/floriangaechter.com/src/content/posts/graphql-file-uploading.md

 })
 ```

 If all goes well and your server is implemented according to the previously mentioned specification, you should be able to upload files with just plain old JavaScript.
 No need for a fancy library or framework.
-Which doesn't mean that those frameworks are bad by the way...
+Which doesn't mean that those frameworks are bad, by the way...
 I just feel sometimes it's not needed.

 ## Multiple files